Virginia Tech vs. Chattanooga Predictions & Picks - Women's NCAA Tournament First Round

 Virginia Tech vs. Chattanooga Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest that pits the Virginia Tech Hokies (27-4) against the Chattanooga Lady Mocs (20-12) at Cassell Coliseum has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 74-48 in favor of Virginia Tech, who is heavy favorites by our model.
-Tipoff is at 5:30 PM ET on March 17.
+Friday's game between the Virginia Tech Hokies (27-4) and Chattanooga Lady Mocs (20-12) squaring off at Cassell Coliseum has a projected final score of 74-48 (according to our computer prediction) in favor of heavily favored Virginia Tech, so it should be a lopsided matchup.
+The game will start at 5:30 PM ET on March 17.

-The Hokies took care of business in their most recent matchup 75-67 against Louisville on Sunday.
+In their last time out, the Hokies won on Sunday 75-67 against Louisville.

 Virginia Tech vs. Chattanooga Game Info